QEHS-Websites/Overview/README.md

 - Introduction to how information flows through the Internet using block diagrams for saving to GitHub Servers for Version Control (to Privately Facing Code and Publicly Facing Website)
 - Comprehending the need for IT Specialists

+Lesson Activity: Block Diagram illustrating flow of information to and from GitHub Servers

 Assignment:
 1. Answer questions related to your workstation, and submit and image of your workstation
 2. Submit a block diagram using the following words